projek-xyz/slim-plates/README.md

 **NOTE**: if you are using _option 1_ please make sure you already have `$container['settings']['view']` in your configuration file.

-## Custom template functions
+## Custom functions

-This component exposes a custom `$this->pathFor()` function to your Plates templates.
+This component exposes some Slim functions to your Plates templates.

+### `pathFor()`

 You can use this function to generate complete URLs to any Slim application named route.
-This is an example Plates template:
+Example:

 ```php
 <?php $this->layout('base-template') ?>